Skip to main content

 S5.2.5.11 Frequency control

-• to assess that it is adequately damped.
+• that it is adequately damped.

 note